Pollongz/DrriveApp/README.md

  DrriveApp is mobile application for employees to collaborate with managers of their companies.
 It was created for my Engineer's Thesis. <br/>
  Created Android application consumes created by myself API (https://github.com/Pollongz/DrriveApi)

- User's interface is in Polish until my Engineering work defence and after that I will change it to English.
+ Users interface is in Polish until my Engineering work defence and after that I will change it to English.

 # Features